 LSU head coach Ed Orgeron is a good example.
 We know so much about him — that he’s of Cajun descent, battled alcoholism in his younger days and makes a boatload of money recruiting elite players, coaching games and winning national championships in Baton Rouge.
 But it’s hard to understand what he’s saying let alone relate to him at times.

-Ed Orgeron’s wife, Kelly Orgeron, is a different story.
-She’s the woman right by his side on field after wins and the one he can’t wait to kick back and eat a ham sandwich with at home.
-If you look at the boisterous college football coach through his partner’s lens, you’ll see their narrative is a family one that nearly faced tragedy three years ago.
+Ed Orgeron’s ex-wife, Kelly Orgeron, is a different story.
+She was the woman right by his side on field after won and the one he used to love to kick back with and eat a ham sandwich at home.
+If you look at the boisterous college football coach through his ex-partner’s lens, you’ll see their narrative is a family one that nearly faced tragedy three years ago.

-While Ed Orgeron might seem like the mighty, rowdy, rough-and-tough coach his image portrays, he’s a softy and a family man who loves his sons and his wife.
+While Ed Orgeron might seem like the mighty, rowdy, rough-and-tough coach his image portrays, he’s a softy and a family man who loves his sons and his ex-wife, even though they’re now split up.
 It turns out Kelly is the tough one.

 She’s also a survivor.